CageCode/World-Food-Ecosystems/practical4/relationship.md

 ### Biodiversity over geodiversity

-It is the moment of truth, we have computed geodiversity over the earth and extracted the biodiversity and geodiversity values a
+It is the moment of truth, we have computed geodiversity over the earth and extracted the biodiversity and geodiversity values for 100 randomly placed points.
+Can we find a linear relationship between biodiversity and geodiversity?
+Let's explore that question based on species richness and species rarity:

 ```R
 # Relationship between geodiversity and species richness